It may seem impossible, but you can overcome the obstacles.

-Are you still using an objective statement, or have you upgraded to the more modern personal summary?
+Are you still using an objective statement in your resume, or have you upgraded to the more modern personal summary?
 Are you simply listing tasks, or are you highlighting quantifiable achievements?
-Is your resume an appropriate length and includes the right language to grab an employer's attention?
+Does your resume include action words and is an appropriate length to grab an employer's attention?

 If that sounds like a lot to battle, it is.
 And there's also the applicant tracking system to contend with.

 Hiring managers receive an average of 250 applicants for each job opening.
 To speed up the process, many companies employ vetting software called applicant tracking systems (ATS) to scan, sort, rank, and eliminate candidates.
 The ATS searches for details within resumes — namely keywords — to determine whether or not that person is qualified for the job at hand.
 If you don't construct your resume in a way that will satisfy this electronic gatekeeper, you'll be out of the running before the hiring manager even sees your name.

 So, it's not enough to write a good resume.
 To land the job, you have to start with an up-to-date resume that will grab attention and pass through the ATS.

 The interview odds are against you